-Mr. Wolfson received his master's degree in Health Sciences Administration from the University of Michigan, School of Public Health.
+Mr. Wolfson received his master's degree in Health Services Administration from the University of Michigan, School of Public Health.

 Senior Vice President, Communications

 Lorie Slass is Vice President of Communications for ABIM and the ABIM Foundation.
 She oversees all strategic communication and outreach activities for both organizations.
 Ms. Slass has more than 15 years of experience in communications and public policy.